 What that means for you is — if you want to make it to the interview — your resume needs to show employers you’re qualified.
 Fast.

 That’s why it’s important to use the right resume words in your application.
-Leveraging strong power words, adjectives, and action verbs in your resume will grab the hiring manager’s attention, make your experience look impressive, and communicate your strengths.
+Leveraging strong power words, adjectives, and action verbs in your resume grabs the hiring manager’s attention, makes your experience look impressive, and communicates your strengths.

 - What are Resume Power Words?